oscrx/sigridci/docs/mendix-azure-devops.md

 <img src="images/azure-selectyaml.png" width="500" />

 This will display the contents of the YAML file in the next screen.

-The final step is to add your account credentials to the pipeline.
+### Add both the Sigrid credential and the Mendix PAT to environment variables

+Sigrid CI reads your credentials from 2 environment variables called `SIGRID_CI_TOKEN` and `MENDIX_TOKEN`.
+To add these to your Azure pipeline, follow these steps:

 Click "Variables" in the top right corner.
 Create a secret named `SIGRID_CI_TOKEN` and use your [Sigrid authentication token](authentication-tokens.md) as the value.
+And repeat this for the `MENDIX_TOKEN` obtained from warden.mendix.com

 <img src="images/azure-variables.png" width="500" />